bumbummen99/southparkdownloader/README.md

 A small C# application to download all episodes from [southpark.de](http://www.southpark.de/) using [ffmpeg](https://www.ffmpeg.org/) and [youtube-dl](https://rg3.github.io/youtube-dl/).
 Feel free to kep the index up-to-date by creating a pull-request.

+## Important
+This software is just a fancy wrapper around YouTubeDL and FFMPEG specifically created to download episoded from SouthPark.de, correctly sort the part files, stitch them together losslessly and then create a final episode file with the correct media tags and filename.
+This software does depend on the functionality of YouTubeDL and FFMPEG, YouTubeDL can break **anytime** due to it's nature in being dependet itself on the site you are trying to download from i.e. if SouthPark.de changes YouTubeDL can be incompatible.
+For these situations you might want to use the YouTubeDL Community Fork, a fork that incorporates fixes for YouTubeDL much faster.
+You can add the parameter `ytdlc` to the startup of SouthParkDL in order to use YouTubeDL Community instead of the official version on Windows.
+For other platforms, please follow the installation notes (just replace youtube-dl with youtube-dlc).

 ## Requirements
 - [Microsoft Visual C++ 2010 Redistributable Package (x86)](https://www.microsoft.com/en-US/download/details.aspx?id=5555) (Windows)
 - youtube-dl (Linux / OSX)